AredthSanchez/AredthSanchez/README.md

-🎓 Computer Science Student at the University of Texas at El Paso (UTEP) 💻 Passionate about Software Engineering, Machine Learning, and Low-Level Programming ⚙️ I love exploring how software interacts with hardware to create efficient, high-performance systems
+🎓 Computer Science Student at the University of Texas at El Paso (UTEP) 💻 Passionate about Software Engineering, Machine Learning, and Low-Level Programming ⚙️ I love exploring how software interacts with hardware to create efficient, high-performance systems 🐧 Linux enthusiast who enjoys customizing and optimizing development environments

 ### 🚀 About Me

 🧠 I’m fascinated by how computers work from the ground up, from circuits to complex algorithms.
 ⚡ I enjoy solving challenging problems and building projects that improve performance and efficiency.
-🔬 Always learning and experimenting with new technologies in computing and electronics.
+💡 Currently learning C++ and deepening my understanding of system-level programming.
+🔍 Interested in Embedded Systems, Parallel Computing, and Computer Graphics.
 🎮 Outside of programming, I like gaming, playing chess, soccer, weight lifting, and late night runs.

 ### 🧰 Tech Stack